arthur-wronski/encode-london-2024/README.md

 Cresco changes the game, letting mobile money users plug-and-play with the entire Stellar dApp ecosystem for seamless access to staking protocols and more.

 ## How was Cresco Built?
-Under the hood, CrescoIt is a full-stack decentralized application built with Expo (React Native), Supabase, and Stellar blockchain.
+Under the hood, Cresco is is a full-stack decentralized application built with Expo (React Native), Supabase, and Stellar blockchain.
 This project allows users without traditional banking access to interact with blockchain services using Mobile Money.

 Users can seamlessly stake their mobile money in XLM without needing to hold or manage crypto assets themselves.
 With just a few taps, they can start earning rewards while we handle all the complex blockchain interactions in the background.
 Designed to bring Web3 to everyday Web2 users, this app is the bridge that makes decentralized finance (DeFi) accessible to anyone, even without prior crypto experience.
 Future updates will unlock a full suite of dApps and DeFi services, all through a simple, mobile-first interface—empowering users to stake, lend, borrow, and more directly from their mobile phones.